shawnweisfeld/dallasgivecamphandbook/docs/dev.md

     ![Pic](./assets/images/dev-001.png)

-  - Use the "order" property to get your pages in the right order from smallest number to largest (i.e. home, chariteies, sponsors, volunteers ...) or (2018 Sponsors, 2017 Sponsors, 2016 Sponsors).
+  - Use the "order" property to get your pages in the right order from smallest number to largest (i.e. home, charities, sponsors, volunteers ...) or (2018 Sponsors, 2017 Sponsors, 2016 Sponsors).
 TIP: if your number your pages 100, 200, 300 it will leave you space to add something in the middle later (i.e. you can give it an number of 350)
   - Use the "parent" property to place one page underneath another
   - I will typically use the "Quick Edit" option to make these changes